davidchaimsmirnoff/ARCTIC-METAL-Compiler/README.md

 **A GPU compiler REPL that compiles a tiny expression language into Metal Shading Language (MSL) and runs it on the GPU.**

 Write `out = a + b`.
-Megatron lexes it, parses it into an AST, generates a Metal kernel, compiles it on the fly, and dispatches it to your GPU — all in one command.
+The Arctic Compiler lexes it, parses it into an AST, generates a Metal kernel, compiles it on the fly, and dispatches it to your GPU — all in one command.

 ---